Moose: Social structure and reproduction

 Moose are mostly diurnal.
 They are generally solitary with the strongest bonds between mother and calf.
 Although moose rarely gather in groups, there may be several in close proximity during the mating season.

 Rutting and mating occurs in September and October.
 During the rut, mature bulls will cease feeding completely for a period of approximately two weeks; this fasting behavior has been attributed to neurophysiological changes related to redeployment of olfaction for detection of moose urine and moose cows.
 The males are polygynous and will seek several females to breed with.
 During this time both sexes will call to each other.
 Males produce heavy grunting sounds that can be heard from up to 500 m away, while females produce wail-like sounds.
 Males will fight for access to females.
 Initially, the males assess which of them is dominant and one bull may retreat, however, the interaction can escalate to a fight using their antlers.

 Female moose have an eight-month gestation period, usually bearing one calf, or twins if food is plentiful, in May or June.
 Twinning can run as high as 30% to 40% with good nutrition Newborn moose have fur with a reddish hue in contrast to the brown appearance of an adult.
 The young will stay with the mother until just before the next young are born.
-The life span of an average moose is about 15–25 years.
+The lifespan of an average moose is about 15–25 years.
 Moose populations are stable at 25 calves for every 100 cows at 1 year of age.
 With availability of adequate nutrition, mild weather, and low predation, moose have a huge potential for population expansion.